 - An alternative means for finding Scripture passages: Choose one of the four Gospels, and use one story at a time; or, use Psalms; or, use your handouts from The Exercises; or, find "special" Scripture references from your journal.

 - Sacred Space is one of the best online aids for praying with Scripture.

 Take some time each day to reflect on what has taken place, in order to recognize where God was active.
 This is a practical means for continuing the "Contemplation for Love" in daily life.
 Review handout notes on the Examen (p.
 140) from The Exercises, or see Awareness Reflection.

 - Another means of reflecting is to keep a journal about spiritual experiences.

 - Faith-sharing in a small group who meet once or twice a month, for no more than an hour, can be very supportive of nurturing the spirit.
 The Center has some written materials for groups, and one group meets regularly at the Center.

 - Make use of a spiritual director or faith-guide.
 Some people are greatly helped in continuing to grow in their relationship with God by occasionally talking with one other trusted person specifically about their experiences of spirituality.
-One resource for finding such a companion: The Spiritual Life Center.

 We wish to assist in any way that we can!